 - In The Cradle Will Rock, Junior Mister and Sister Mister, the son and daughter of the rich Mr. Mister, lead lives of ease and boredom.
 To do something about Junior's obvious shiftlessness, he gets sent to Honolulu on a pseudo-journalistic sinecure.

 - In the Mrs Hawking play series, it is Deconstructed somewhat.
-Nathaniel often pretends to be this, such as in the club scene of the first installment Mrs. Hawking, in order to allay the suspicions of enemies.
-In reality, he is not only not a twit, but he's actually a rich middle class man rather than an upper class one.
+Nathaniel often pretends to be this, as in the club scene of the first installment Mrs. Hawking and the conversation with Lord Seacourse in Base Instruments, in order to allay the suspicions of enemies.
+In reality, he is not only not a twit, he's actually a rich middle-class man rather than an upper-class one.

 - The patricians and noblemen in Anno1404, especially once you have a lot of them (triggering all their "extra" needs).